-Did you know there are more bacteria and microorganisms in your dog’s body than the number of his/her body cells?
+Did you know there are more bacteria and microorganisms in your dog’s body than the cells in their body?
 The same applies to the human body!

-Most people think of bacteria as an opportunist or a pathogen that resides in the body, but the reality is much more interesting.
+Most people think of bacteria as an opportunist or a pathogen in the body, but the reality is much more interesting.

 Most of the information available on bacteria is either on the topic of disease-causing pathogens or probiotics, the helpful allies that keep our body and the immune system healthy.
 However, that is just a very small portion of what is really going on in the body.

-In the last several decades, there have been huge advances in the research of so-called microbial profile, which is the bacterial 'fingerprint' of humans, dogs or any living organisms.
+In the last several decades, there have been huge advances in the research of so-called microbial profiles, which are the bacterial 'fingerprint' of humans, dogs and all living organisms.

-Science has confirmed that indeed, each individual’s microbial profile varies dramatically and can be assigned to a particular person or animal with 90 percent accuracy.
+Science has confirmed that each microbial profile varies dramatically and can be assigned to a particular person or animal with 90 percent accuracy.

 Bacteria does much more than we originally thought.